jagoncalves14/stylelint-no-ending-comma-rule/README.md

 ## Usage

-Add it to your stylelint config `plugins` array, then add `"no-ending-comma-rule"` to your rules, specifying the property for which you want to check the usage of variable.
+Add `no-ending-comma-rule` to your stylelint config `plugins` array, then add `"jagoncalves14/no-ending-comma-rule"` to your rules, specifying the property for which you want to check the usage of variable.

 Like so: